07 Exit Bus Oracle

 Overview

-The mechanism of the AccountingOracle series contracts is mainly responsible for synchronizing the validator data exited at the Module and node operator levels.
-The ValidatorsExitBusOracle series of contracts actually triggers the CL layer "which validators should exit now".
-So AccountingOracle is mainly responsible for state synchronization, it is a state machine.
-ValidatorsExitBusOracle is the trigger that actually goes to the CL layer to control and execute validator exit.
+The AccountingOracle contracts are mainly responsible for synchronizing validator exit data at the module and node-operator levels.
+The ValidatorsExitBusOracle contracts are what actually trigger the CL layer to decide which validators should exit now.
+So AccountingOracle is primarily a state-synchronization machine, while ValidatorsExitBusOracle is the trigger that controls and executes validator exits on the CL side.
 The former is the effect, and the latter is the cause.

 There are two other differences between ValidatorsExitBusOracle and AccountingOracle.
-First, it is not the only HashConsensus -> BaseOracle -> submitReportData path; in addition, ValidatorsExitBus also provides an auxiliary two-stage path of submitExitRequestsHash -> submitExitRequestsData.
-Second, it does not handle the ReportData main report and the extrData data separately.
-In fact, ValidatorsExitBusOracle has two commit paths:
+First, it is not limited to the HashConsensus -> BaseOracle -> submitReportData path; it also provides an auxiliary two-stage path, submitExitRequestsHash -> submitExitRequestsData.
+Second, it does not split the main ReportData report and the extrData payload into separate flows.
+In fact, ValidatorsExitBusOracle has two submission paths:

 Oracle consensus path (main path)